Kettlebell Lunges | Top 8 Lunge Variations You Can Do

 While the overhead kettlebell lunge will develop static, lockout strength, this one will dynamically involve the shoulder musculature with an overhead press.

-- Grab two kettlebells and lift them up to shoulder level, keeping the elbows in front of the body
+- Grab one kettlebell and lift it up to your shoulder level, keeping the elbows in front of the body

 - Stand up straight with feet a couple of centimetres apart

-- While keeping the back straight, take a big step forward with one leg
+- While keeping the back straight, take a big step backwards with one leg

 With modern-day sedentary lifestyle, hip tightness is a very common thing among people.